mozilla/fxa/features/FxA-97-password-strength/README.md

 * 8 characters minimum, but longer if you plan to sync passwords. <u>More info</u>.

 #### Submitted password is on our blocklist
-When the user enters a password that is on our blocklist, the UI will behave as if the password field were empty, and show the following error:
+When the user enters a password that is on our blocklist, the UI will behave as if the following error will be shown.
+The user is still able to submit the form if unchanged.
+If the user modifies the password, it starts the process over again, and is only submitted if the password is strong enough.
 * This is a common password; please consider another one.  <u>More info</u>.

 ### Unresolved questions and risks